gpmd/basebox/README.md

 # Vagrant Basebox

-> A simple Vagrant box, because most are not...
+> A simple Vagrant box, because most, are not...

 ## Instructions